 The emergence of accessible and affordable AI tools like ChatGPT has significantly impacted both workplaces and classrooms.
-However, many educational institutions still struggle to implement clear and effective policies for their use.
-Several college students we spoke to mentioned that most of their professors, uncertain about how to respond to AI, have opted to ban it altogether an increasingly common reaction.
+However, many educational institutions still struggle to implement clear and effective AI policies for their use.
+Several college students we spoke to mentioned that most of their professors, uncertain about how to respond to artificial intelligence, have opted to ban it altogether—an increasingly common reaction.

 But AI is not the root cause of these issues.
 Rather, it’s accelerating problems that have been building for years.
 Two major trends have played a significant role: